 Should Security Guards Be Allowed to Carry Guns?

+To stay within UK laws and regulations, guards shouldn’t be allowed to carry guns or weapons.
+The law would have to change to allow this, and it doesn’t look like that is going to happen any time soon, probably for good reason.
 While gun control laws are stringent in the U.K., it is essential to note that gun crime in the country is also one of the lowest in the world.

 The primary role of security guards and bodyguards is to keep people and businesses safe, and there are many ways to do this without carrying a gun.
 Security guards are trained in the use of force but will try and deescalate situations before it is necessary.
 Security guards are highly observant and can detect suspicious behaviour quickly, allowing them to react.
 The use of force is seen as a last resort, as a court must believe the force to be justified.